New Updates

 How I’d love to see moms and dads cooperating like this again.
 But I fear that this simple, slow-paced, thoughtful way of living has been hijacked by the almighty dollar and a general busyness that is ultimately unproductive.
 It saddens me that we may never recover such wise and skilled parenting.

 However, all it takes is a desire, decisiveness and a determination for parents to once again implement these priorities in the home.
 This requires a knowledge of how to do that and a commitment to remain faithful to it.
-(If you want to explore what a real nutrient rich diet is, visit the Weston A. Price website:
+(If you want to explore what a real nutrient rich diet is, visit the Weston A. Price website at this link.

 Thank you, Dad and Mom!
 I’m so glad that you taught me to respect others at the table.
 And I’m so thankful that there were only two options on the menu for each meal.
 Your hard work and dedication will never be forgotten.